DivergentClouds/expanse/spec.md

   - 1 is big endian
 - `WORD_SIZE`
   - Word size in bytes, defaults to 2
+  - Must be a value from 1 through 8
   - If an integer that can not fit in a word would be written to the output, an error will occur
 - `MAX_WORD`
   - Largest signed value that can fit in a word